Redless/jekyll-now/_posts/2018-8-24-fear-of-futile-sacrifice.md

 [![Nick Vs Ibrahim](http://img.youtube.com/vi/a7hbjUauHb8/0.jpg)](http://www.youtube.com/watch?v=a7hbjUauHb8)

 According to his RadioLab interview, Nick's unique strategy was a result of a sudden realization that he had one day while swimming.
 The realization is as follows: it's not the hope of taking home all the money that causes people to play defect, it's the fear of their opponent taking home all the money and them getting none.
-People are afraid that they will make a sacrifice that will end in futility.
+People defect because they are afraid that they will make a sacrifice that will end in futility.

 ### II